sumitpatel93/fabric-landregistration/README.md

 h. orderer
 i. peer

-8. Now you have setup all the binaries and necessary node_modules for running this network.After these steps your folder structure will look something like this.
+8. Now you have setup all the binaries and necessary node_modules for running this network.
+After these steps your folder structure will look something like this.

 ![Screenshot from 2020-03-30 15-06-49](https://user-images.githubusercontent.com/15656052/77898634-0fde2180-7299-11ea-9257-458672d4e210.png)